Small society lotteries must be registered with the local authority in the area where the principal office of the society is located.

 What is a society lottery?

-Society lotteries are promoted for the benefit of a non-commercial society.
+Society lotteries are promoted for the benefit of a non-commercial organisation or club.
 A society is non-commercial if it is established and conducted for:

 - charitable purposes